$f$ and $p$ mode oscillation of proto-neutron stars with systematic variation of the nucleon effective mass: Result

 \section{Result}

 In \cite{Togashi:2025mit} we obtained the EoS of PNSs for $S=1$ and 2 for $\mu^*_S=0.7, 0.8, 0.9, 1.0$ with fixed $\mu^*_V=1.0$ and $Y_l=0.3$.
-The temperature profile of the PNS shows that for any fixed $S$, the effects of $\mu^*_S$ become perceptible for baryon mass density $\rho>10^{14}$ g/cm$^3$ because below this value of density, we have considered the TNTYST EoS.
+The temperature profile of the PNS shows that for any fixed $S$, the effects of $\mu^*_S$ become perceptible for baryon mass density $\rho_B>10^{14}$ g/cm$^3$ because below this value of density, we have considered the TNTYST EoS.
 For each value of $S$, the temperature profile with density is obtained as bands.
 Each band represents the uncertainty due to variation in $\mu^*_S$: temperature becomes higher with smaller $\mu^*_S$ at a given value of $S$.
 With the increase in $S$, the band widens showing that the uncertainty in $\mu^*_S$ becomes more prominent.
 In \cite{Togashi:2025mit} we also showed that pressure increases as $\mu^*_S$ decreases, therefore for any fixed $S$, the EoS stiffens for smaller values of $\mu^*_S$.
 In the present work we consider additional conditions with $S=3$ and 4.
-Therefore, it can be expected that for the $T(\rho)$ variation, the bands widen further and the EoS stiffens additionally for $S=3$ and 4.
-The gross effects of the $T(\rho)$ variation and the EoS contribute directly to the structural and oscillation properties of the PNSs.
+The $S=4$ condition corresponds to the modeling of matter in the case of black hole formation following a failed supernova \cite{Steiner_2013} due to unsuccessful shock revival and thereby the core collapsing directly into a black hole.
+It can be expected that for the $T(\rho_B)$ variation, the bands widen further and the EoS stiffens additionally for $S=3$ and 4.
+In order to demonstrate the temperature range for $S=4$, we show in Fig. \ref{Fig:rhoT} the variation of temperature with $\rho_B$ of the PNSs for $S=$ 4 with different values of $\mu_S^*$.
+We also compare the $S=$ 1 case in the same figure.
+With higher $S$, the temperature range also increases.
+The gross effects of the $T(\rho_B)$ variation and the EoS contribute directly to the structural and oscillation properties of the PNSs.

+In the present work we are particularly interested in studying the effects of $\mu^*_S$ and $S$ on the properties of PNSs.
+Therefore, we first show the individual influence of $\mu^*_S$ and $S$ on pressure ($P$) of PNSs in Figs. \ref{Fig:rhoP_m*S3} and \ref{Fig:rhoP_S}, respectively.
+It can be seen that for a given value of $S$, pressure decreases with increasing values of $\mu^*_S$ while the $P(\rho_B)$ relation follows the opposite trend with $S$ for a fixed value of $\mu^*_S$.
+It is also noticeable that compared to $\mu^*_S$, $S$ has more prominent impact on pressure.